ljohr/early-fire-detection/README.md

 # YOLOv4
 ## Method
-Trained for a total of 50 epochs pretrained on COCO Dataset
+Trained for a total of 50 epochs with weights pretrained on COCO Dataset

 <details>
   <summary>Major Changes</summary>